Champions of the Future: 2024–2025: Establishment of gearbox classes

+2026: National championships

 In 2026, COTFA is set to expand into the United Kingdom in collaboration with Motorsport UK, forming the four-round British Champions of the Future Academy Programme (British COTFA).
 It is also due to hold an Emirati title, held across two rounds in November 2025 and February 2026 as another feeder series to the international COTFA, and a single-round Macanese title at Coloane in January.
 F1 Academy are set to expand their support to nine drivers in both the British and Emirati series for a total of 27.
+The Champions of the Future America Series (COTFAS) is set to debut across 10 rounds from January to September in partnership with K1 at K1 Circuit in California and Spring Mountain in Nevada, featuring a prize pool.

 Format

 The inaugural edition of COTF held four-day weekends: free practice sessions on the Thursday and Friday mornings, qualifying practice on Friday afternoon, qualifying heats on Saturday and Sunday mornings, and pre-finals/finals on the Sunday afternoon.
 The registration fees were per round for 60 Mini and €595 for OK, OK-J, and KZ2.
 By 2024, the round fees increased to €675 for the Euro Series and Shifters, with an additional €100 charge for free practice.
 The season fees for the arrive-and-drive Academy Program that year were €29,000 (OK-N and OKN-J) and €23,000 (60 Mini), including a new chassis, engines, tyres, fuel, a paddock area, logistical support, travel, and accommodation.